fevemania/vim-configuration-transfer/README.md

-# vim_config

-### This is the vim configuration references from laracast Vim Mastery Tutorial
+## vim configuration transfer
+---

+**Main Functionality:**

+`1.
+Safely transfer your vim configuration from one computer to another one, With setting up Vundle manager.
+   (for detail, please look for scripy.py and .vimrc)`

+`2.
+Whenever you change the content of .vimrc under home directory, it will be Autonomously copied to .vim/.vimrc（For backup convenience)`

+---
+**The following file you can edit:**

+`(1) .vimrc for your own settings`
+`(2) .vim/plugins.vim for your favorite plugins`

+---
-### All You have to do is
+**All You have to do is**

-### Step1. python3 script.py (detail alrealy commit in script.py)
+`Step1. python3 script.py (detail alrealy commit in script.py)`
-### Step2. open vim, and type ":PluginInstall" to download your own plugins (which edit in plugins.vim)
+`Step2. open vim, and type ":PluginInstall" to download your own plugins (which edit in plugins.vim)`

-### According to script.py:
-#### 	1. This folder will be autonomously named as ".vim" and put in the Home directory.
-#### 	2. And it also autonomously copy .vimrc file to home directory as well.
+**Note: the .vimirc configuration is referenced from laracast Vim Mastery Tutorial**

-#### Note: .vimrc should show both in Home directory and .vim folder
+**Note: .vimrc should show both in Home directory and .vim folder**

-#### Note: The key mapping <D-x> correspond to Mac Commend Key, and only MacVim can use it.
-Otherwise, You have to change the keymapping yourself
+**Note: The key mapping corresponds to Mac Commend Key, and only MacVim can use it.
+Otherwise, You have to change the keymapping yourself !**